P-TEFb: Structure

-Regulation of P-TEFb
+Regulation

 Figure 3.
 Reversible association of P-TEFb with the 7SK snRNP.
 P-TEFb is released from the 7SK snRNP by Brd4 or HIV Tat.
 HEXIM is ejected and the two proteins are replaced by hnRNPs.
 The reverse of this process requires other unknown factors.

 Because of its central role in controlling eukaryotic gene expression, P-TEFb is subject to stringent regulation at the level of transcription of the genes encoding the subunits, translation of the subunit mRNAs, turnover of the subunits, and also by an unusual mechanism involving the 7SK snRNP.
 As shown in Figure 3 P-TEFb is held in the 7SK snRNP by the double stranded RNA binding protein HEXIM (HEXIM1 or HEXIM2 in humans).
 HEXIM bound to 7SK RNA or any double stranded RNA binds to P-TEFb and inhibits the kinase activity.
 Two other proteins are always found associated with 7SK RNA.
 The methyl phosphase capping enzyme MEPCE puts a methyl group on the gamma phosphate of the first nucleotide of the 7SK RNA and the La related protein LARP7 binds to the 3' end of 7SK.
 When P-TEFb is extracted from the 7SK snRNP, 7SK RNA undergoes a conformation change, HEXIM is ejected and hnRNPs take the place of the factors removed.
 The re-sequestration of P-TEFb requires another rearrangement of the RNA, binding of HEXIM and then P-TEFb.
 In rapidly growing cells the 7SK snRNP is the predominant form of P-TEFb.
 For review.